 - Logging into Google Drive, you will find "Form" under the "Create New" pull-down menu.

 - The form can then be customized with as many questions and responses as you'd like, including multiple types of responses for multiple question types.

-- The theme can be customized too and and then the actual survey itself can be shared with the URL that is provided by Google.
+- The theme can be customized too and then the actual survey itself can be shared with a URL provided by Google.

 - It is also possible to embed the survey form on your website.

 - The results are saved as a Google spreadsheet, which can be viewed online or exported as an Excel, PDF, or CSV file.

 Google Forms offers a minimalist approach to creating online surveys.
 The aesthetics are basic although you can customize them somewhat to match your branding.
 There are some tools for analysis but no advanced analysis tools compared to other paid form options.

 SurveyPlanet has both paid and free options although unlike some other competitors, there is only one paid plan option.
 The free plan has a lot of robust features: